-Weekly Pas de Deux classes are offered year round to level 5 and 6 students.
+Weekly Pas de Deux classes are offered year round to level 6 students.

 Advanced students will receive Pas de Deux classes.
 This is specialized training in how the male and female dancers work together in classical ballets.
 This training is specifically helpful for dancers who are pursuing professional careers as ballet dancers.
 For their safety, students must be deemed ready and invited to attend Pas de Deux classes by the Artistic Director.

 Chinese Tumbling is offered during regular season to all levels of dancers

 A combination of acrobatics and floor gymnastics for dancers.
 Class focuses on basic tumbling inverted skills, core strength, flexibility, control and balance.
 Students are teached by a former professional chinese dancer.
 Chinese tumbling offers many advantages, including greater versatility and skill.

 Master Classes and Educational Lectures Open to our students and the public.

 Periodic high-level guest teachers will be invited to give Master Classes.
 These Master Classes will expose students to different dance concepts and styles and continue San Jose Dance Theatre’s relationship to other schools and professional companies.
 Additional professional development lectures will be offered to provide education and injury prevention.
 There will be an extra fee of $30 for non-SJDT students, $25 for SJDT students, and a $5 observation fee.